Anand Ramlogan: Private practice

-He has worked on numerous cases in the High Court and Court of Appeal in breach of contract, defamation, discrimination, police brutality, medical negligence, personal injuries and commercial law.
+Ramlogan has appeared in over fifty Privy Council appeals and has also appeared before the Caribbean Court of Justice.
+He has worked on numerous cases in the High Court and Court of Appeal for breach of contract, defamation, discrimination, police brutality, medical negligence, personal injuries, and commercial law.

 Political and journalistic activities

-Ramlogan has served on various committees and statutory bodies, including the Petroleum Company of Trinidad and Tobago, the Law Reform Commission, the Civil Aviation Authority, the Commission of Enquiry into the Administration of Justice and the Vision 2020 plan for Constitutional Reform.
+Ramlogan has served on various committees and statutory bodies, including the Petroleum Company of Trinidad and Tobago, the Law Reform Commission, the Civil Aviation Authority, the Commission of Enquiry into the Administration of Justice, and the Vision 2020 plan for Constitutional Reform.

 Anand entered politics as a candidate for the Congress of the People (COP) under the leadership of Professor Winston Dookeran.
-He contested the seat for the constituency of Tabaquite in 2007 but subsequently re-joined the United National Congress after Kamla Persad-Bissessar was elected political leader.
-He was subsequently appointed a government senator and Attorney General.
+He contested the seat for the constituency of Tabaquite in 2007, but subsequently rejoined the United National Congress after Kamla Persad-Bissessar was elected political leader.
+He was then appointed as a government senator and Attorney General.

-Prior to his appointment as Attorney General, Ramlogan was a prominent lawyer who had become known for representing the legal cause of many socially disadvantaged citizens.
-He also won many historic cases against the People's National Movement government for persons such as former CEO of the San Fernando City Corporation Marlene Coudray, Devant Maharaj, Feroza Ramjohn, George Daniel and Damien Belfonte.
+Before this appointment, Ramlogan was a lawyer who represented clients in constitutional and public interest litigation.
+He has also had many cases against the People's National Movement government for persons such as former San Fernando City Corporation CEO Marlene Coudray, Devant Maharaj, Feroza Ramjohn, George Daniel, and Damien Belfonte.

-Ramlogan was also an active member of the media, hosting a radio talk show with radio 90.5 FM, was a columnist with the leading daily newspapers, the Sunday Guardian, the Express and the Newsday newspapers for many years.
-He expressed his views on a wide range of legal, social and political issues.
+Ramlogan was also an active member of the media, hosted a radio talk show, and was a columnist with the Sunday Guardian, the Express, and the Newsday newspapers.

-Attorney generalship
+Controversy

-On 26 May 2010, two days after the success of the People's Partnership in the 2010 General Election, Anand Ramlogan was appointed a Senator and Attorney General by Kamla Persad-Bissessar.
-Under Section 75 (2) of the constitution, the Attorney General must be appointed forthwith after the prime minister of Trinidad and Tobago in order for the Cabinet to be properly established.
+On 26 May 2010, two days after the success of the People's Partnership in the 2010 general election, Ramlogan was appointed a senator and Attorney General by Kamla Persad-Bissessar.
+During his tenure as Attorney General, he was associated with the implementation of Section 34 of the Administration of Justice (Indictable Proceedings) Act, which led to widespread public and political criticism after it was perceived to enable the early dismissal of corruption cases involving prominent businessmen.

 In 2019, Ramlogan was charged with misconduct in public office.
-He maintained that he was the victim of political conspiracy.
-The charges were eventually discontinued by the DPP after it was discovered that millions of dollars had been secretly paid by the new PNM Government to the prosecution's lone witness as part of an undisclosed illicit indemnity agreement.
-Former independent senator and president of the law association Martin Daly, SC said it was akin to bounty hunting.
+He maintained that he was the victim of a political conspiracy.
+The charges were eventually dropped by the DPP after it was discovered that millions of dollars had been secretly paid by the new PNM Government to the prosecution's lone witness as part of an undisclosed illicit indemnity agreement.